Blood as food: Solidified

-In Hungary when a pig is slaughtered in the morning, the blood is fried with onions and served for breakfast.
-In Peru they use chicken blood.
+In Hungary, when a pig is slaughtered in the morning, the blood is fried with onions and served for breakfast.
+Hagymásvér, as it is called, is made from pig's blood and onions, often flavoured with paprika and marjoram.

+In Peru, they use chicken blood.

 In Korea, blood curd is typically made of cattle blood and is often used as an ingredient for different kinds of soups and stews, such as hangover soup.

 In Tibet, congealed yak's blood is a traditional food.

-In Vietnamese cuisine pig blood curd is used in soup based noodles dishes such as Bún bò Huế or Bánh canh.
+In Vietnamese cuisine, pig blood curd is used in soup based noodles dishes such as Bún bò Huế or Bánh canh, bún rêu, tiết canh and cháo lòng.

 Raw

 In some cases, blood is used as an ingredient without any additional preparation.
 Raw blood is not commonly consumed by itself, but may be used as an addition to drinks or other dishes.
 One example is the drinking of seal blood which is traditionally believed by the Inuit to bring health benefits.

 Nutrition bars

 Russia and ex-USSR countries produce sweet nutrition bars containing cattle blood, known under the generic name Hematogen; originally created for treating anemia, they are also used like regular sweets nowadays.